Elteoremadebeethoven/MyAnimations/README.md

-# My objects and animatios of manim
+# My objects and animations of manim

 In this repository you will find the code and files of my own animations of manim.